Link Search Menu Expand Document

 Think of a prefab as a template or blueprint, if you like, that describes an object in your game that be used to create many instances of that object, without having to reconfigure each and every instance.

-Once you’ve used a prefab to create a new instance, you’re free to mess around without impacting other instances.
-So, you can increase the aggressiveness of your new Snowstalker, or even add new behaviours and components to change the way it behaves.
+Conversely, once you’ve used a prefab to create a new instance, you’re free to mess around with that instance without impacting other instances or the prefab itself.
+So, you can increase the aggressiveness of just one of your new Snowstalkers, or even add new behaviours and components to change the way it behaves, without effecting any of the other instances that you’ve spawned.

 How to use prefabs